dirkmueller/presentation-nashville-logclassify/presentation.md

 <video><source data-src="videos/short.webm" type="video/webm" /></video>

 Note:
-- Grab a failed job from zuul.openstack.org, put the uuid in the new form and show the report interface
+- Grab a failed build from zuul.openstack.org, put the uuid in the new form and show the report interface
 - Or fallback to recorded demo